 Start with two buckets, The Purpose and The Promise.

 The Purpose is the reason consumers are interested in the thing you provide.
 Clay Christensen would call this the “jobs to be done” in his innovation framework.
-Think more broadly than your current customer base. …
+Think more broadly than your current customer base.
+Consider as many different use cases as you can. …

 If you’ve been to business school, this equation should look familiar: